Jacques Sayabalian: Life

 Jacques Sayabalian was born in Konya in the Konya Vilayet of the Ottoman Empire in June 1880.
 His father was the governor of the province of Konya.
 Sayabalian received his early education at a local school in Konya.
 In 1896, he went to Constantinople where he attended the prestigious Reteos Berberian Armenian school.
-Sayabalian continued his education at the American College located in Izmir for two years.
+Sayabalian continued his education at the American College located in İzmir for two years.
 A fluent speaker of English, after finishing his studies from the American College in 1904, Sayabalian returned to Konya where he became an interpreter for the British Consul.
 After working as an interpreter for 5 years, Sayabalian returned to Constantinople where he began writing for various local Armenian newspapers and journals.
 He became a member of the Armenian National Assembly representing Konya.
 He also contributed to local Armenian newspapers such as the Surhantag and Massis.
 When Sayabalian contributed to the Massis newspaper, he signed his poems and stories with the pen-name "V".